The 4th of July is an incredibly important day in American history. It marks the beginning of independence and it brings out the feeling of freedom.

 Make sure to allow time for a Q&A session after your presentation, and even if some of your audience may not have questions, allow them to chime in with their feedback or share what they took away from your presentation.
 It is all about connecting with your audience and building lasting business relationships in order to increase your lead funnel.

 We can’t stress enough how crucial your content is going to be for your online event.
 Since it’s not a physical event, you have to make up with your content and your delivery of it.
 A standard webinar would include a good ol’ presentation, but that doesn’t mean that it should be a Plain Jane.
-Include catchy graphic designs and graphs to your presentation to really catch your audience’s attention.
+Include catchy graphic designs and graphs in your presentation to really catch your audience’s attention.
 Most importantly remember that your content should not be limited to just one medium.
-Take full advantage of utilizing video presentation, graphics, and even gifs to make your presentation even more interesting.
+Take full advantage of utilizing video presentations, graphics, and even gifs to make your presentation even more interesting.

 You want your audience to be captured by your presentation and leave with an unforgettable experience that they will remember even long after your webinar is finished and that they can talk to their peers about, recommending your services/products, and ultimately convert into sales-ready leads.

 This is already common knowledge, but many still tend to not stick to their supposed timetable/schedule.
-When you market your online event to be an hour long, be sure to stick to it and not go overtime because that’s what your audience signed up for.
+When you market your online event to be an hour-long, be sure to stick to it and not go overtime because that’s what your audience signed up for.
 Should your presentation end before the time is up, have an open floor session for feedback and audience input before you proceed to your Q&A session or any other post-presentation activity you have prepared.

 Freedom from Bloopers

 An oopsie here and there is inevitable, but the good news is that they can be avoided.
 Maybe you’ve made these mistakes before or you’re wary of making certain mistakes while preparing, promoting, or conducting your online event.
-So, here are some common webinar bloopers and how you can break free from these.
+So, here are some common webinar bloopers and how you can break free from them.

 Sharing the wrong slide